Cray-HPE/docs-csm/troubleshooting/known_issues/iuf_error_argument_list_too_long.md

     1. `(ncn-m001#)` Edit the template where this error occured in the following way.

         1. Search for where `echo '{{inputs.parameters.global_params}}'` is in the template.
-Below is an example of how it is used.
+The following is an example of how it is used.

             ```bash
             CONTENT=$(echo '{{inputs.parameters.global_params}}' | jq -r '.product_manifest.current_product.manifest')